 The internet of things allows industries to make better business decisions as well.
 For example, let’s consider the world of retail.
 IoT in the retail industry is used to help businesses understand customers better, as well as improve the user experience.

 So, what is the internet of things, and how can IoT be applied to the retail industry?
-Let’s take a look. at our 10 ways to use IoT in the retail industry in 2022.
+Let’s take a look. at our 10 ways to use IoT in the retail industry this year.

 What is the internet of things?